 The proper placement of water, and the other 4 elements, attracts Chí.
 While Chí does tend to gather in certain places, the proper circulation of Chí may become obstructed or unbalanced.
 This happens naturally in the home or office.
 This pattern can bring adverse effects to our lifestyle.
 For instance, it can negatively affect relationships with other people by making them unfulfilling.
 Health may also become impaired or our finances may suffer.
 There are many ways to improve the Chí flow in our surroundings.
 One of the best and easiest ways is through the principles of Feng Shui.
 So, bring the water element into your environment to enhance the positive flow of energy or Chi.

 Colors, Materials, and Shapes

 In order to understand how water may create prosperity, you must understand the interaction of the five elements.
 When elements are combined appropriately, they bring balance and harmony to us.
 The interaction of the five elements is illustrated by cycles.
-There are 3 cycles: creating, controlling and reducing.
+There are 3 cycles: creating, controlling, and reducing.
 There is a productive cycle whereby one element produces the next one.
-For instance, fire burns and produces ash (earth).
-Then earth produces metal.
+For instance, the fire burns and produces ash (earth).
+Then the earth produces metal.
 Metal, when heated, flows like water.
-Water nourishes wood and wood is the fuel for fire.
+Water nourishes wood and wood is the fuel for the fire.
 In the next cycle, the controlling cycle, one element controls the next element.
-For instance, fire melts metal and metal (axe) cuts wood.
+For instance, fire melts metal, and metal (ax) cuts wood.
 Wood then controls earth with its roots.
 Earth restricts the flow of water and water extinguishes fire.
 Finally, in the reducing cycle, it is exactly the reverse of the productive cycle.
 If an element produces another element, the former gets weakened in the process.
-For instance, fire burns wood and wood soaks up all the water.
+For instance, the fire burns wood, and the wood soaks up all the water.
 Then water takes strength from metal.
 Metal is extracted from the earth and earth or ash is produced from fire.